 The lightning policy is that if we see lightning at the field once practice has started, we temporary suspend the practice/game for 30 minutes.
 (Everybody should find shelter or be inside a vehicle).
 The practice/game will restart 30 minutes later, if not lightning was seen.
 This procedure is repeated until the wait is longer than 1 hour.
 At that time game/practice is cancelled.
 It is up to the coaches to find a date to reschedule.

 For shorter practices like those in the academy ages (U4-U9), coaches also must use their judgment to abandon practice/game if lightning is seen a second time within the first 30 minutes waiting period

-IFF Open Youth League (Teams Playing in academy): In the event of lightning prior to or during the game, the game will be stopped immediately and will be delayed for 30 minutes.
+Teams Playing in the academy league: In the event of lightning prior to or during the game, the game will be stopped immediately and will be delayed for 30 minutes.
 Should more lightning occur within that 30 minute delay then the game will be abandoned.
-Please see Open Youth League rules here.
+Please see Academy League rules here.

 For air quality issues, the club or your coach/team manager will send a note in advance indicating any cancellation.
 However, practices will be cancelled when the air quality is beyond the yellow level.
 Here are some important links in relation with air quality:

 - Questions about competitive league games cancelled due to poor air quality